agegnehuagegnehu900-ops/Agegnehu-University-/README.md

 Legacy university portals are archaeological artifacts.
 They're slow, confusing, and look like they were designed when dial-up was cutting-edge technology.

-**CampusHub** is the ground-up rewrite nobody asked for but everyone desperately needed.
+**Agegnehu University ** is the ground-up rewrite nobody asked for but everyone desperately needed.
 No half-measures.
 No compromises.
 Just pure, beautiful functionality.

 ---